They want to use a dynamic management function with parameters, for example:

 On some databases, they get the following error:

-So to get around the initial error, they do something like this, hard-coding the database_id:
+To get around the syntax error, they do something like this, hard-coding the database_id:

 SELECT * FROM sys.dm_db_index_physical_stats ( 1, OBJECT_ID('sys.objects'), NULL, NULL, NULL );

-Of course, this is a compatibility level issue.
-The database is set to 80 (SQL Server 2000) compatibility level.
+The database where this error happens is set to 80 (SQL Server 2000) compatibility level.
 A lot of folks who discover this jump to the conclusion that either:

 And it *is* still possible to call these functions without hard-coding the IDs – as Paul's blog post pointed out – it's not the table-valued functions that are the problem, it's the ability to pass in function calls as arguments.
 So you can change the code to the following in order to overcome the issue: